fireshape/fireshape/docs/source/example_L2tracking.rst

 Setting up and solving the problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We set up and solve the problem in the script :bash:`L2tracking_main.py`.
+We set up the problem in the script :bash:`L2tracking_main.py`.

 To set up the problem, we